 Never mind that these same services have massively bloated webpages and very powerful systems and professional engineers behind them.
 Apparently, if they let you type a twelfth paragraph on this Saturday afternoon, it will break them so they limit you, throttle you, finger-wag you, or browbeat you into submitting to their very tiny allowable kilobytes.

 More exasperating is that every service makes up arbitrary rules.
 Here’s a fun experiment: copy this entire article and try to post it in its entirety on every service you have an account with.
-Try it with Snapchat, iMessage, WhatsApp, Reddit, other forum software like vBulletin or phpBB, LinkedIn, as a comment on blogs, in Telegram, Instagram, Signal, Skype, Zoom Chat, Slack, etc. While you’re at, link to this post, link to the home page of this website, and add in about 5 other links you think relevant (hint: check the sidebar –>).
+Try it with Snapchat, iMessage, WhatsApp, Reddit, other forum software like vBulletin or phpBB, LinkedIn, as a comment on blogs, in Telegram, Instagram, Signal, Skype, Zoom Chat, Slack, etc. While you’re at, link to this post, link to the home page of this website, and add in about 5 other links you think relevant (hint: check the resources).
 For real fun, throw in a PDF or two, and a few family photos.

 Consistent results across the board?
 No. Hardly.